Barbara Piecha

-Barbara Piecha (born 4 March 1948, in Katowice) is a Polish luger who competed during the early 1970s.
+Barbara Piecha (born 4 March 1949) is a Polish luger who competed during the early 1970s.
+She was born in Katowice.
 She won two medals in the women's singles event at the FIL World Luge Championships with a gold in 1970 and a bronze in 1971.
 She competed at the 1972 Winter Olympics and the 1976 Winter Olympics.
 Piecha also won a bronze medal in the women's singles at the 1971 FIL European Luge Championships in Imst, Austria.